 Lift and harvest maincrop potatoes and store in a dry, cool environment.

+Remove old canes from summer fruiting raspberries and also weak new growth.
+Tie in vigorous new shoots equally spaced apart.
 Autumn fruiting raspberries usually need support, this will prevent them from flopping over and make picking the fruit easier.

 There's still time to sow fast growing crops such as rocket and also winter purslane, perpetual spinach and rocket to be picked through the winter until early next year.
+Thin turnips that were sown a few weeks ago.

 Sow hardy annuals such as calendula, nigella and papaver in soil that has been dug over and is weed free.
+This should be done in a definite pattern, you can then tell them apart from weeds after germination.
+Thin and let them grow over winter and next year they will flower earlier and longer.

 Winter broad beans such as 'Aquadulce Claudia' can be sown in fertile ground that won't get waterlogged.